SUNY Downstate Medical Center

 Do you have a cut-off for USMLE Steps 1 & 2 scores?

-Although the average three digit score of matched applicants is 235, we do not have a minimum USMLE score requirement.
+The average three digit score of matched applicants this year is 241; we do not have a minimum USMLE score requirement.
 We review all applications thoroughly and do not screen applications based upon scores.

 Do you have any unfilled positions?

 We do not have any vacancies.
 The best way to find unfilled positions is to contact the San Francisco Match.